karimelmel/karimelmel.github.io/_posts/2022-11-26-yet-another-azure-vm-persistence.markdown

 # Summary

-Even though this is an intended feature and behavior, security teams should be aware of the feature and implement detections.
+Even though this is an intended feature and behavior, security teams should be aware of the feature and consider detection/prevention methods.